 Noting about 1 million small and diverse businesses in the LA County Dept. of Economic Opportunity database, Director Kelly LoBianco said public sector procurement potential “can be opaque and out of reach for many with burdensome processes and requirements that make it easier for agencies but harder for the applicants.”

-Emphasizing the need for added investment in "human infrastructure" development, Lobianco said the region's five million workers represent "a large, scalable talent pipeline."
+Emphasizing the need for added investment in “human infrastructure” development, LoBianco said the region's five million workers represent “a large, scalable talent pipeline.”

-Noting more than 450,000 members statewide and support of more than 15 pre-apprentice programs, Jeremy Smith, state building trades council chief of staff and workforce development director, said "Jobs need to be careers, and we need to hold on to these public investments so workers can journey through apprenticeship programs and become journey managers.”
+Noting more than 450,000 members statewide and support of more than 15 pre-apprentice programs, Jeremy Smith, state building trades council chief of staff and workforce development director, said “jobs need to be careers, and we need to hold on to these public investments so workers can journey through apprenticeship programs and become journey managers.”

 LA County Economic Development Corp.
-CEO Stephen Cheung emphasized need for infrastructure owners and contractors to tap economic research by the nonprofit entity, which focuses on business assistance, workforce development, engagement and international trade.
-"How do we capacitate small and medium-sized companies, especially diverse owned ones that have never been given an opportunity to be included in the supply chain?"
+CEO Stephen Cheung emphasized the need for infrastructure owners and contractors to tap economic research by the nonprofit entity, which focuses on business assistance, workforce development, engagement and international trade.
+“How do we capacitate small and medium-sized companies, especially diverse owned ones that have never been given an opportunity to be included in the supply chain?”

 Supporting the upcoming LA Olympic and Paralympic games and other big events will be a major labor draw, said Erikk Aldridge, vice president of engagement for its organizer, LA28.
 “In Paris, they mapped out 181,000 jobs related to the games.
 We will have the largest games in the history of the Olympics.”